majid2851/Kotlin_Modularization/README.md

 Project Name
 This project is a Kotlin-based Android application built using Clean Architecture, MVI, and modularization to create an offline-first experience.
 It uses Jetpack Compose for UI rendering, Ktor for network communication, SQL Delight for caching, and Coil for image caching.
 The project also includes unit and UI tests, as well as Hilt for dependency injection.

+#Features
+Offline-first architecture
+Clean Architecture using MVI pattern
+Multi-module project structure
+Jetpack Compose for UI rendering
+Ktor for network communication
+SQL Delight for caching
+Coil for image caching
+Unit tests
+UI testing with Compose
+Hilt for dependency injection
+Installation
+To use this project, you will need to have Android Studio installed on your machine.
+Follow these steps to install the project:

+Clone the repository from Github using git clone https://github.com/your-username/your-repository.git Open the project in Android Studio
+Build and run the project using the Android emulator or a connected device Usage
+The app is designed to showcase an offline-first experience.
+It loads data from the network when available, and saves it to a local cache for offline use.
+The app includes a list view and detail view to demonstrate basic functionality.

+#Testing
+The project includes both unit and UI tests.
+To run the tests, use the following steps:

+Open the project in Android Studio
+Right-click on the desired test folder (e.g. "src/test") and select "Run tests in 'test'" Dependencies
+The project uses several open-source libraries, including:

+Jetpack Compose
+Ktor
+SQL Delight
+Coil
+Hilt
+Contributing
+If you would like to contribute to this project, please fork the repository and create a pull request.
+We welcome contributions of all kinds, including bug fixes, new features, and documentation improvements.